 Work item tracking

 Work items are the fundamental mechanism in Rational Team Concert to track and coordinate development tasks and workflows, all governed by your team's associated process.
-In addition work items are the hub for linkage between many Rational Team Concert artifacts (e.g. builds, work items, and change sets), as well as providing support for integration with other products.
+In addition, work items are the hub for linkage between many Rational Team Concert artifacts (e.g. builds, work items, and change sets) and provide support for integration with other products.
 Work Item customization can be used to create new work item types or modify existing types in order to support the development process that your team follows.

 Manage development tasks (defects, enhancements, tasks, stories, etc.) with ease in the Eclipse-based IDE, in your favorite web browser, or in the client for Visual Studio.
 All environments provide rich tools to create, edit, and query work items.
 The IDE tools are tightly integrated with the other Rational Team Concert components like Source Control and Build, so you can navigate to other artifacts with ease.